-Following are 10 ways in which a mariner can identify and rectify a faulty machinery:
+Following are 10 ways in which a mariner can identify and rectify faulty machinery:

 1. Abnormal Sound

 Sound is by far the most prominent factor which draws seafarer’s attention towards a troubled part or machinery.
-If you are a good watch keeper, it will be easy to figure out the difference between normal running sound and problematic sound even when you are not near of the machinery.
-For e.g. A “hissing” sound will indicate leakage, a loud knocking sound will indicate loosen or broken parts, a high wobbling sound will indicate obstruction etc. Unfortunately there is no guide to learn these sounds.
+If you are a good watchkeeper, it will be easy to figure out the difference between normal running sound and problematic sound even when you are not near the machinery.
+For e.g. A “hissing” sound will indicate leakage, a loud knocking sound will indicate loosen or broken parts, a high wobbling sound will indicate obstruction etc. Unfortunately, there is no guide to learn these sounds.
 Only through experience can one master such skills.

 3. High Vibration

 Leakages are a result of faulty piping or machinery systems.
-They are easy to identify on board ships.
+They are easy to identify onboard ships.
 Never ignore leakage from any kind of machinery as it can lead to spills, fire, flooding and other major accidents.
-If you find oil water or air leak in the machinery, do try to rectify it immediately or mark it as important to check during next maintenance schedule depending on its severity.
+If you find oil-water or air leak in the machinery, do try to rectify it immediately or mark it as important to check during the next maintenance schedule depending on its severity.

-Every machinery with a combustion chamber can be judged for its performance by checking the exhaust smoke for its color and density.
+Every machinery with a combustion chamber can be judged for its performance by checking the exhaust smoke for its colour and density.
 Exhaust smoke of Main Engine, Auxiliary Engine, boiler etc. to be monitored for knowing the combustion process.
-A black smoke indicates a problem in fuel injection system and improper combustion (lack of air etc.) whereas white smoke indicates water ingress in fuel.
+Black smoke indicates a problem in the fuel injection system and improper combustion (lack of air etc.) whereas white smoke indicates water ingress in fuel.

 6. Abnormal Parameters

 Abnormal or fluctuating parameters are mainly related to machinery faults.
-It’s important to keep a track of all machinery parameters on board ships by comparing the readings in the log book to the data of previous dates.
-While taking a rounds, any deviation in the parameters must be taken seriously by taking proper investigation and preventive actions.
+It’s important to keep a track of all machinery parameters onboard ships by comparing the readings in the logbook to the data of previous dates.
+While taking rounds, any deviation in the parameters must be taken seriously by taking proper investigation and preventive actions.

-Every alarm indicates a problem, major or minor, on board ships.
+Every alarm indicates a problem, major or minor, onboard ships.
 They have been installed for that purpose of identifying faults.
 Never ignore an alarm related to any kind of machinery.
 An oil mist detector alarm in the main or auxiliary engine, even when other parameters are normal (Crankcase temperature, scavenge temperature etc.), must be taken seriously.
-Many incidents has been reported for crank case explosion when OMD alarm has sounded but the crew ignored it seeing other parameters are normal.
+Many incidents have been reported for crankcase explosion when OMD alarm has sounded but the crew ignored it seeing other parameters are normal.